AppsDJ/CV/README.md

-# Titus Iudean, the Apps DJ
+# Titus Iudean

-A hard working (I mean, HARD working) and meticulous (not annoyingly, but proper meticulous) graduate web developer / designer, flexible and adaptable to fit in well into most working environments.
+A hard working and meticulous web developer / designer, flexible and adaptable to fit in well into most working environments.
 A quick learning self-starter who's not waiting to be told what needs doing, with a creative mindset and a keen interest in recent technologies.
 A trustworthy and helpful team player and effective communicator who loves being highly involved and always strives to succeed in whatever is undertaken.
-In search of opportunities to make positive contributions to great software projects in a Junior developer position, while further enhancing personal skill-set.
+In search of opportunities to make positive contributions to great software projects in a Junior Developer position, while further enhancing personal skill-set.

 ### KEY SKILLS AND ACHIEVEMENTS